siw36/ansible-gs-cache/README.md

 ------------

 This role expects docker to be installed on the target host.
-I recommend to use the `geerlingguy.docker` ansible role for that.
+I recommend to use the `geerlingguy.pip` and `geerlingguy.docker` ansible roles for that.

 Role Variables
 --------------